Kadyn Proctor: Iowa

 On January 20, 2024, Proctor transferred to Iowa, whom he committed to coming out of high school before switching to Alabama.

 Return to Alabama

-Prior to April 16, 2024, when the transfer portal officially opened, it was announced that Proctor was transferring back to Alabama.
+Prior to April 16, 2024, when the NCAA transfer portal officially opened, it was announced that Proctor was transferring back to Alabama.

 In the 2025 game against Georgia, Proctor lined up as an eligible receiver for one play.
 He caught a short pass and ran for 11 yards and a crucial first down on the Georgia two yard line, setting up a touchdown on the next play.

+Professional career

+Proctor was selected by the Miami Dolphins in the first round, 12th overall, of the 2026 NFL draft.